 Artificial grass for decks, patios and rooftops is a growing trend in Canada because of how easy it is to add soft comfort and lush green life-like grass to almost any space.
 Increasing the function and comfort of an outdoor living area has never been easier.
 It's the ideal solution for creating a place to relax, play area for children or a space for pets to enjoy all with the added benefit of being incredibly low maintenance.

 The residential and commercial applications of artificial grass for decks is almost endless.
-You can easily transform a wood deck into a comfortable place to lounge and enjoy the soft blades of grass on your bare feet.
+You can easily transform a wood deck into a comfortable place to lounge and enjoy the soft blades of grass on your bare feet with ultra easy to install synthetic grass deck tiles.
 An apartment balcony high above ground level will bring the look and feel of nature to your outdoor space.
 A rooftop patio with it's amazing views will only be enhanced with lawn that is so real looking you will forget it's artificial.

-The benefits of artificial grass for decks are numerous and go beyond proving some colour to an existing dull surface whether it's cracked concrete, faded wood or a hot tarred roof.
-The quality of todays artificial grass products allow professional artificial grass installers and handy DIY home owners to create some very cool indoor and outdoor living spaces.
+The benefits of artificial grass on a deck are numerous and go beyond providing some colour to an existing dull surface whether it's cracked concrete, faded wood or a hot tarred roof.
+The quality and craftsmanship of todays very best artificial grass products allow professional artificial grass installers and handy DIY home owners to create some very cool indoor and outdoor living spaces.
 Let's take a look at some of the benefits of adding artificial grass to a deck, patio or rooftop.

-Here are some additional reasons you may want to choose artificial grass for decks as opposed to other surfaces like wood, tile or concrete.
+Here are some additional reasons you may want to choose an artificial grass rug for your deck as opposed to other surfaces like wood, tile or concrete.

 Installing artificial grass on a deck, patio or rooftop can take a bit of preplanning.
 The biggest concern is making sure there is adequate drainage that will allow water to drain through the permeable turf.
 The installation for a basic ground level wood deck will be a lot simpler than a rooftop deck that requires drainage tiles and underlay foam.
 Let's take a look at the different types of artificial grass installations.

-Installing artificial grass on wood decks is appealing if you want to cover up old, worn out deck board.
+Installing artificial grass on wood decks is appealing if you want to cover up old, worn out deck board, and you may even want to consider wood deck tiles.
 It's a great way to add some colour and create a softer surface to enjoy.
 The grass can lay directly on the wood assuming that the gaps between the wood boards are not too large and the wood is not rotten.
 If the gaps are too large they will show through the turf and you may need to use a floating tile or something similar (see below).
-Wood that has lost its integrity or started to rot will need to be replaced before installation.

 Assuming the board spacing is small enough that it won't show through and the boards are in good condition you simply lay the artificial grass on the wood.
 It can be fastened with industrial staples, nails or screws combined with an artificial grass glue that won't fail under extreme outdoor conditions.
 The trimming, seaming and other finishing procedures are the same as any other artificial grass installation.